Bifold doors are still a massively popular home features, thanks to their ability to pull in bags of natural light and

-Happily, our guide is here to explain everything you need to know about external bifold doors, from how they work and the operating systems available, through to what bifold doors cost, threshold options and the best material and glazing choices on the market.
+Thankfully, our guide is on hand to explain absolutely everything you could ever need to know about this sought after type of patio doors, from how they work and the various operating systems available, through to what bifold doors cost, threshold options and the best bifold door material and glazing choices on the market.

 - Their ability to flood your home with natural light: not only can this increase the sense of space in your home, but an increase in exposure to natural light has been proven to have a positive effect on wellbeing

 - Bifold doors create a seamless visual and physical link to the outdoors: in the summer months, you’ll even be able to create the sense of an indoor/outdoor space which is a huge part of their appeal